-- (3) A decision to close a meeting or part of a meeting and the reason for the decision are to be recorded in the minutes of the meeting. - (3) If a resolution under subclause (2) is made - - (a) the Presiding Member is to direct everyone to leave the meeting except - - (i) the Members; - (ii) the CEO, unless the CEO has declared an interest that requires them to leave the meeting; and - (iii) any employee specified by the Presiding Member; and - (b) the meeting is to be closed to the public until, at the conclusion of the matter justifying the closure of the meeting to the public, the Council or the committee, by resolution, decides otherwise. - (4) A person who fails to comply with a direction under subclause (3)(a) commits an offence and may, by order of the Presiding Member, be removed from the Chamber. - (5) A motion under this clause may be moved without notice. - (6) Subject to the Regulations prescribing confidential information, when the meeting is reopened to members of the public the Presiding Member is to read out the record of decisions made while the meeting was closed to members of the public.
+- (iii) any employee specified by the Presiding Member; and the meeting is to be closed to the public until at the conclusion of the matter - (b) the meeting is to be closed to the public until, at the conclusion of the matter justifying the closure of the meeting to the public, the Council or the committee, by resolution, decides otherwise. - (4) A person who fails to comply with a direction under subclause (3)(a) commits an offence and may, by order of the Presiding Member, be removed from the Chamber. - (5) A motion under this clause may be moved without notice. - (6) Subject to the Regulations prescribing confidential information, when the meeting is reopened to members of the public the Presiding Member is to read out the record of decisions made while the meeting was closed to members of the public.

-29A.
+Regulations 29A.
 Limits on right to inspect local government information (Act s.
 5.95)

-- (2) For the purposes of section 5.95(6), the following information is prescribed as information that is confidential but that, under section 5.95(7), may be available for inspection if a local government so resolves - (a) information referred to in section 5.94 that would reveal the determination by the local government of a price for the sale or purchase of property by the local government; and - (b) information referred to in section 5.94 about the discussion of such a matter; and - (c) information referred to in section 5.94 which deals with anything in respect of which a meeting has been closed under section 5.23. - (3) The information referred to in subregulation (2)(a) and (b) is confidential until the sale or purchase takes place, or a decision is made that the sale or purchase will not take place.
+- (2) For the purposes of section 5.95(6), the following information is prescribed as information that is confidential - but that, under section 5.95(7), may be available for inspection if a local government so resolves - - (a) information referred to in section 5.94 that would reveal the determination by the local government of a price for the sale or purchase of property by the local government; and - (b) information referred to in section 5.94 about the discussion of such a matter; and - (c) information referred to in section 5.94 which deals with anything in respect of which a meeting has been closed under section 5.23. - (3) The information referred to in subregulation (2)(a) and (b) is confidential until the sale or purchase takes place, or a decision is made that the sale or purchase will not take place.